mrocklin/blog/_posts/work/2014-11-19-Blaze-Datasets.md

 title: Blaze Datasets
-tagline: Often the greatest challenge is finding what you already have category : work tags : [scipy, Python, Programming]
+tagline: Often the greatest challenge is finding what you already have category : work tags : [scipy, Python, Programming, Blaze]
 ---
 {% include JB/setup %}